Skip to main content

 Comprehensive Training on Accessibility for Creating Quality Web Applications

-Ensuring accessibility requires changes not only from developers but also from designers and all stakeholders in your organization.
+Ensuring accessibility requires changes not just from developers but also from designers and all stakeholders.
+Each area has its unique tasks to handle:

 Build Accessibility Foundations